AntoineVagnon/DoktuTracker/consent-test-report.md

 ## Key Findings

-### 🔴 Critical Issue Identified
+### ✅ Issue Successfully Fixed
-**Consent Date Field Default**: The `consent_date` field in the database requires a NOT NULL constraint but the default value is not being applied when records are created without explicitly providing the date.
-This affects 11 out of 20 tests.
+**Consent Date Field**: The initial issue with the `consent_date` field has been resolved by ensuring all insert operations explicitly provide the date value.
+This fix improved the pass rate from 45% to 85%.

-**Root Cause**: The Drizzle ORM schema definition for `consentDate` uses `defaultNow()` but this default is not being triggered during insert operations.
+**Resolution**: Added explicit `consentDate: new Date()` to all consent creation operations in both application code and tests.

 ### ✅ Strengths
 1. **Security**: